wolfpld/tracy/tracy/Documentation.md

 <https://github.com/wolfpld/tracy>

-Tracy Profiler The user manual![ref1]
+## Tracy Profiler The user manual![ref1]

 **Quick overview**

-Hello and welcome to the Tracy Profileruser manual!
-Here you will findall the information you need to start using the profiler.
+Hello and welcome to the Tracy Profiler user manual!
+Here you will find all the information you need to start using the profiler.
 This manual has the following layout:

 - Chapter [1, *A quick look at Tracy Profiler*,](#_page6_x63.64_y90.71) gives a short description of what Tracy is and how it works.
 - Chapter [2, *First steps*,](#_page10_x63.64_y533.87) shows how you can integrate the profilerinto your application and how to build the graphical user interface (section [2.3).
 A](#_page19_x63.64_y255.32)t this point, you will be able to establish a connection from the profilerto your application.
 - Chapter [3, *Client markup*,](#_page22_x63.64_y725.77) provides information on how to instrument your application, in order to retrieve useful profilingdata.
 This includes a description of the C API (section 3.13), [which ](#_page42_x63.64_y636.27)enables usage of Tracy in any programming language.
-- Chapter [4, *Capturing the data*,](#_page52_x63.64_y589.65) goes into more detail on how the profilinginformation can be captured and stored on disk.
+- Chapter [4, *Capturing the data*,](#_page52_x63.64_y589.65) goes into more detail on how the profiling information can be captured and stored on disk.
 - Chapter [5, *Analyzing captured data*,](#_page58_x63.64_y346.67) guides you through the graphical user interface of the profiler.
 - Chapter [6, *Exporting zone statistics to CSV* ,](#_page87_x63.64_y583.51) explains how to export some zone timing statistics into a CSV format.
 - Chapter [7, *Importing external profilingdata*,](#_page88_x63.64_y388.34) documents how to import data from other profilers.
-- Chapter [8, *Configuration files*,](#_page89_x63.64_y118.43) gives information on the profilersettings.
+- Chapter [8, *Configuration files*,](#_page89_x63.64_y118.43) gives information on the profiler settings.

 **Quick-start guide**

-For Tracy to profileyour application, you will need to integrate the profilerinto your application and run an independent executable that will act both as a server with which your application will communicate and as a profilingviewer.
+For Tracy to profile your application, you will need to integrate the profiler into your application and run an independent executable that will act both as a server with which your application will communicate and as a profiling viewer.
 The most basic integration looks like this:

 - Add the Tracy repository to your project directory.
 - Tracy source filesin the project/tracy/public directory.
 - Add TracyClient.cpp as a source file.
 - Add tracy/Tracy.hpp as an include file.
 - Include Tracy.hpp in every fileyou are interested in profiling.
-- Define TRACY\_ENABLEfor the **WHOLE** project.
+- Define TRACY\_ENABLE for the **WHOLE** project.
 - Add the macro FrameMark at the end of each frame loop.
-- Add the macro ZoneScoped as the first line of your function definitionsto include them in the profile.
+- Add the macro ZoneScoped as the first line of your function definitions to include them in the profile.
-- Compile and run both your application and the profilerserver.
+- Compile and run both your application and the profiler server.
-- Hit *Connect* on the profilerserver.
+- Hit *Connect* on the profiler server.
 - Tada!
-You’re profilingyour program!
+You’re profiling your program!

 There’s much more Tracy can do, which can be explored by carefully reading this manual.
-In case any problems should surface, refer to section 2.1 t[o ensure](#_page11_x63.64_y255.91) you’ve correctly included Tracy in your project.
-Additionally, you should refer to section 3 to[ mak](#_page22_x63.64_y725.77)e sure you are using FrameMark, ZoneScoped, and any other Tracy constructs correctly.
+In case any problems should surface, refer to section 2.1 [to ensure](#_page11_x63.64_y255.91) you’ve correctly included Tracy in your project.
+Additionally, you should refer to section 3 to[ make](#_page22_x63.64_y725.77) sure you are using FrameMark, ZoneScoped, and any other Tracy constructs correctly.

 **Contents**